FlashSystems/CheckUnits/README.md

 `checkunits.sh` supports some command line options:

 ### -p
-Report if the enabled/disabled state of the unit does not equal the preset state.
+Shows a warning if the enabled/disabled state of the unit does not equal the preset state.

 ### -c
 Report units that where stopped because they are in conflict with an other unit.